unterberg-dev/react-classmate/README.md

 # react-dynamic-classnames

-Just another tool to separate styles and classes from your React components, seamlessly integrating with utility-first CSS libraries like UnoCSS and Tailwind.
+Just a tool I use to separate styles and classes from React components, mainly driven with utility-first CSS libraries like UnoCSS and Tailwind.
 Like styled components for class names.

 ```bash
 npm i react-dynamic-classnames --save-dev